davidohayon669/react-native-youtube/README.md

 A `<YouTube />` component for React Native.

-Uses Google's official [youtube-ios-player-helper](https://github.com/youtube/youtube-ios-player-helper) for iOS and [YouTube Android Player API](https://developers.google.com/youtube/android/player/) for Android and exposes much of the API, as declaratively as possible, into React Native.
+Uses [YoutubePlayer-in-WKWebView](https://github.com/hmhv/YoutubePlayer-in-WKWebView) for iOS and [YouTube Android Player API](https://developers.google.com/youtube/android/player/) for Android and exposes much of the API, as declaratively as possible, into React Native.

 [Having problems with Android?
 Please read this first](https://github.com/inProgress-team/react-native-youtube#known-issues)